patrickm663/localglmnet.jl/README.md

 As an alternative, we make a different form of a LocalGLMnet by instead summing the outputs from the isolated outputs to form an additive decomposition of the NN -- including any bias term.

-Finally, we find an analytical approximation for the NN using `SymbolicRegression.jl` and compare it to the oroginal function.
+Finally, we find an analytical approximation for the NN using `SymbolicRegression.jl` and compare it to the original function.

 ## Results
-**_An HTML of the full investigation can be found in the `docs/` folder_**.
+**_An HTML of the full investigation is available here: https://patrickm663.github.io/localglmnet.jl/_**.

 When trained over 7 500 epochs, the model seemed to avoid overfitting by maintaining high accuracy in the validation set: